sass/sass/README.md

 * Add any members of the resulting module that don't conflict with the current import context to that context, and to the current module.
-This makes forwarded members available in the importing module, but does not them to overwrite existing members with the same names and types.
+This makes forwarded members available in the importing module, but does not allow them to overwrite existing members with the same names and types.

 When a stylesheet contains only `@import`s without any `@use`s, the `@import`s are intended to work exactly as they did in previous Sass versions.
 Any